wjkba/onyx-boox-highlight-manager/README.md

 # Onyx Boox Highlight Manager
-A React TypeScript app to manage your highlights from your Onyx Boox eReader.
+An easy-to-use app that helps you organize and manage highlights from your Onyx Boox eReader.

 ![Desktop](assets/preview.png)